GitHub Connector

 - Check which users have access to which repositories

-- Link any unmatched GitHub accounts to identities
+- Link any GitHub accounts needing an authoritative identity anchor